-- 1 If desired, use the FilmStrip, Draw Range sliders, Hide Object Types buttons and color worksheet to hide objects so that it is easier to see the required objects. - 2 Click Point Select ♠.
-The pointer changes to the Point pointer ♠. - 3 Click to place the first point for the selection.
+- 1 If desired, use the FilmStrip, Draw Range sliders, Hide Object Types buttons and color worksheet to hide objects so that it is easier to see the required objects. - 2 Click Point Select O. The pointer changes to the Point pointer O. - 3 Click to place the first point for the selection.
 A yellow node appears.

-- 4 Click to place a series of points around the desired area.
+4 Click to place a series of points around the desired area.
 As you click the third point on the line, the line becomes closed (it becomes a loop).
+As you place more points the line adjusts itself.

+The line may 'swing' while you place points.
+Just carry on, you can adjust it afterwards.

+- 5 Use Shift+click to place square nodes for straight lines. - 6 Move the pointer over one of the nodes on the line.
+The pointer changes to the Move Node pointer be.
+Adjust the node as desired.
+When the Move Mode pointer is actively one and adjust existing podes.

-As you place more points the line adjusts itself. - The line may 'swing' while you place points.
-Just carry on, you can adjust it afterwards. - 5 Use Ctrl+click to place square nodes for straight lines. - - When the Move Node pointer is active you can adjust existing nodes. - If you click while the Point pointer $\mbox{\ensuremath{\mathbb{Q}}}{\mbox{\ensuremath{\mathbb{Q}}}}$ is active, another point will be added to the line. - When your line is as desired, right-click to surround the area with a selection box. - 8 Right-click to deselect Point Select.
+When the ${ar{ extsf{M}}}$ ove Node pointer is active you can adjust existing nodes.

+If you click while the Point pointer $k{00}$ is active, another point will be added to the line.

+- 7 When your line is as desired, right-click to surround the area with a selection box. - 8 Right-click to deselect Point Select.